Nadav23AnT/K8s-Event-Driven-Microservices/README.md

-# BBG-Test Cluster
+# Event-Driven K8s Cluster

 ## 🌟 Overview
-The **BBG-Test Project** showcases a cutting-edge Kubernetes-based architecture designed to facilitate seamless communication between a **RabbitMQ Listener** and a **Publisher**.
+The **Event-Driven K8s Cluster Project** showcases a cutting-edge Kubernetes-based architecture designed to facilitate seamless communication between a **RabbitMQ Listener** and a **Publisher**.
 This system is built for scalable, efficient message processing while leveraging Kubernetes for robust container orchestration.

 ## 🚀 Key Features